By Margaret Magnus

 Being a graffiti “artist” is a little harder than one would think.
 Even so, it seemed a fitting quote for the anniversary celebration of Meher Baba’s time at Meher Mount.

-Within a week or so of the August 4, 2018, celebration, the old tank was cut up and taken to a trash collection site.
+Within a week or so after the August 4, 2018, celebration, the old tank was cut up and taken to a trash collection site.
 There’s no more graffiti at Meher Mount.